 We were able to delineate five significantly different bands of scores (indicated by the different grey shades, from black to light grey).
-For details of how these bands were delineated please contact the authors.
+For details of how these bands were delineated, please contact the authors.

 High ratings (mean 83.80)

 Liking the experience was rated highly by participants.
 In addition to the high mean 83.80, there is a low spread of the ratings (Standard Deviation = 14.27), indicating a high concordance amongst the participants.
 Enjoyment was rated significantly higher than all other ratings.
 In other words, it is not an exaggeration to say that the app was enjoyed tremendously.